Nvos/comparison2023/evaluation.md

 - Small community (there's noticeable growth in 2022/2023)
 - Poor library ecosystem (there's noticeable growth in regard to ecosystem in 2022/2023 and important things are officially supported)
 - There can be breaking changes as library is rapidly evolving, possibly can stabilize in version 2.0
-- Documentation is lacking (there's progress in regard to updated documentation)
+- Documentation is lacking (there's ongoing effort in regard to improved documentation https://docs.solidjs.com/)

 # Vue